pyca/pynacl/docs/signing.rst

         :return: An instance of :class:`~nacl.signing.SigningKey`.

-    .. method:: sign(message, encoder)
+    .. method:: sign(message, message_encoder, signature_encoder)

         Sign a message using this key.

         :param bytes message: The data to be signed.
-        :param encoder: A class that is able to encode the signed message.
+        :param message_encoder: A class that is able to decode the signed message.
+        :param signature_encoder: A class that is able to decode the signed signature.

         :return: An instance of :class:`~nacl.signing.SignedMessage`.